 The Old Sturbridge Village Research Library encompasses more than 35,000 volumes and focuses on the history and material life in rural New England from the years following the American Revolution until the Civil War.
 The collection includes textbooks, juveniles, advice books, periodical literature, maps, broadsides, diaries, account books, letters, as well as copies of manuscript census schedules, property deeds, probate records, and town directories.
 Modern scholarly journals and secondary works, and selected pre-1790 and post-1840 sources dealing with aspects of rural life and American history are also available.
 Areas of strength include local and regional history, health and medicine, agriculture and horticulture, domestic life, education, religion, architecture, and early industrial history.

 The Research Library is open to qualified researchers by appointment only.
-Hours of operation are Tuesday and Friday from 9:00 am to 4:00 pm year-round.
-The Research Library is a closed stacks facility.
-Appointments must be made at least 14 days in advance and requests should clearly indicate the purpose of the visit and the researcher’s qualifications.
-For additional information or to schedule an appointment please email email@example.com or call 508-347-0204.
+The Research Library is a closed stacks facility and appointments must be made at least 14 days in advance.
+Requests should clearly indicate the purpose of the visit and the researcher’s qualifications.
+For additional information or to schedule an appointment, please email email@example.com